BZoennchen/supercollider-book/_build/html/_sources/chapters/composing/algorithmic-composition/2-markov-chains.md

 A *Markov chain* is a mathematical model for stochastic processes describing a sequence of possible events.
 Importantly the model assumes that the probability of each event depends only on the state attained in the previous event which is a strong assumption.
-It is often refered as the *Markov property* and sometimes characterized as *memorylessness*.
+It is often referred to as the *Markov property* and sometimes characterized as *memorylessness*.

 Markov chains can be used to generate musical events.
-One usually assume that these events are discrete-time events.
+One usually assumes that these events are discrete-time events.
 Therefore, we use a *discrete-time Markov chain* (DTMC).

 ```{admonition} Discrete-time Markov Chain